mlh123/BlogPostings/_recipes/recipe4.md

 7. Place the dough balls a few centimeters apart from each other on a baking sheet lined with parchment paper.
 8. Insert, only halfway, a quarter of the walnut hernel at the top of each cookie.Bake the cookies in the preheated oven at 190C for 10-12 mins.
 9. Cool and store in an airtight container.

+Here is a link to the orignal recipe at *[CookEatShare.](https://cookeatshare.com/recipes/medenjaci-croatian-honey-spice-cookies-653286)*